myichild/iifjs/README.md

 ## History.

 Originally this function was written in Forth (circa 1979) and used with a Reuters Foreign Exchange price feed from a PDP-8.
-The price protocol structure changed with currency pairs, we spent six weeks not getting the in line code to run reliably.
-Switching to a rule engine we had it working reliably in 48 hours.
+The price protocol structure changed with currency pairs, we spent six weeks failing to get the in line code to run reliably.
+Switching to a rule engine we had it working reliably within 48 hours.

+Since its original form I have rewritten it in Perl and Ruby, using it within a number of software products and services.

 Other applications it has been used in are:

-Since its original form I have rewritten it in Perl and Ruby, using it within a number of software products and services.

 - PC software license auditor.
 - IT security audits.